 Individual expense claims and reimbursements also show in the Employee clearing account ledger:

-Remember that creating an expense claim never includes spending, receiving, or transferring money in the Bank Transactions, Cash Transactions, or Inter Account Transfers tabs.
+Remember that creating an expense claim never includes paying, receiving, or transferring money in the Receipts & Payments or Inter Account Transfers tabs.
 The exchange of money took place between Payer and Payee and did not involve the business.
 Or, an allowance may have been earned without the exchange of money.

-Paying or clearing an expense claim is a separate, second action.
+Paying or clearing an expense claim is a separate, second transaction.
 When directly reimbursing a Payer, payment from a bank or cash account is required.